Amsterdam's town hall and market place, by Gerrit Adriaensz (1638-98)

 The merchants of the United Netherlands had made themselves middlemen, transporting the goods of other countries on their cargo ships.
-Spain and Portugal had been the previous masters of the oceans, but now the Dutch were developing primacy on the seas.
+Spain and Portugal had been the previous masters of the oceans, but now the Dutch were developing primacy there.

-With little land available, the Dutch with money to invest were more inclined than other Europeans to invest in commerce than to buy large estates.
+With little land available, a Dutch person with money to invest was more inclined than other Europeans to invest in commerce than to buy a large estate.

-Merchants (an economic class known by that French word "bourgeoisie") had become more powerful politically than the landed-aristocracy.
+Merchants (an economic class known by that French word "bourgeoisie") had become more powerful politically than the landed aristocracy.
 They governed in what they saw as the interest of commerce.
 Living principally by trade, they established free trade at home.
-Gone was the toll collecting by robber barons.
+Gone were the toll collecting by robber barons.

 Dutch merchants believed that the state should assure order and allow commerce to function freely.
-The notion of freedom spilled over into a belief in separation of state and church, and this diminished the political power of Calvinism in the Netherlands.
+The notion of freedom spilled over into a belief in separation of state and church, and in the United Netherlands this diminished the political power of Calvinism.

 Dutch capitalism was developing.
 Banking had grown.
 Bankers had shifted to Amsterdam from Antwerp during the war against Spanish-Habsburg rule.
 In the mid-1600s the city of Amsterdam, with a population of more than 100,000, became the financial center of the Western nations, replacing what had been Italy's lead in banking.
 Lending to businessmen was increasing.
 As Joyce Appleby points out, the Dutch "offered interest rates less than half those available elsewhere."
-And "...the Dutch developed credit arrangements for every circumstance and customer."
-Spanish monarchs were among those who had begun borrowing from Dutch banks.
-(Appleby, The Relentless Revolution, p.
-42.)
+She adds that "...the Dutch developed credit arrangements for every circumstance and customer."
+Spanish monarchs were among those who had begun borrowing from Dutch banks. note24

 Among the Dutch, shipbuilding flourished.
 Appleby writes that "Dutch merchants branched out to everything that the world's population wanted to sell or buy.
 They built a fleet that was larger than all the boats plying the waters under the flags of Portugal, Spain, England, France, and Austria combined."
-Appleby adds that "the Dutch were not just traders; they were also accomplished craftsmen."
-(Appleby, p.
-43.)
+Appleby adds that "the Dutch were not just traders; they were also accomplished craftsmen." note25

 As the Dutch nation was emerging as an economic power, it was emerging also as a home of freedom.
 Tolerance was practical and conducive to a well functioning economy.
 It was the beginning of what has been described as another golden age.
 In the United Netherlands, people felt freer than did a lot of people elsewhere.
 Immigrants came – Jews, scientists, scholars, artists and French Huguenots attracted by the economic success and by the tolerance.
 There was scattered and muted hostility toward Jews, but Jews in the United Netherlands enjoyed an acceptance unique in Europe.
 It was in the United Netherlands that the Catholic scientist Galileo was able to publish his work on mechanics.
 Earlier, Lutheranism and Catholicism had been suppressed and was perceived to be a threat to social stability, but tolerance had increased, allowing for the growth of Catholicism, Catholics increasing in numbered from roughly 14,000 in 1635 to 30,000 in 1656.